Lime5005/Notes/laravel_udemy/laravelbnb/component_comments.md

 - Change the static values by `reviews` fetched from database, using `v-for` to loop through, and `{{ each_review_data }}` in template.
 - For user friendly, change `created_at` to "how long ago" format, using [momentjs](https://momentjs.com/), and use filters function to pass to the template as `{{ review.created_at | fromNow }}`.
 - Register this filter globally in `app.js` so we can re-use it later.

-### Design a component and pass data for rating stars
-- Use Fontawesome star, run `npm install --save @fortawesome/fontawesome-free`.
-- Create a new folder called "shared" for all the components that can be re-used.

-### Create a component for review input
-- The star rating component can be re-used in this component for user's to vote.